repeatedly/fluent-plugin-multi-format-parser/README.md

         # (format_name key)
         format_key 'format'

-        # If set, add index of the matching pattern as this key (0-based)
-        index_key 'parser_index'

         <pattern>
           format json
           # set format name for this pattern.
 If unset, uses format name